 The mooring component will consist of sediment traps to collect sinking particulate matter at 500 m depth and at 50 m above bottom at both sites (Fig. 9).
-An existing sediment trap at 600 m above bottom at the offshore station will continue to be maintained.
-A time-lapse camera to monitor benthic processes will continue to be maintained at the offshore station as well.
-To insure that important episodic events are not missed by our routine sampling schedule, we propose to use the unique capabilities of the MARS cabled observatory to continuously monitor both water column and benthic processes with selective high resolution as part of the inshore time-series.
-A surface ocean to seafloor profiling CTD will be attached to a conducting cable and bottom mounted winch to provide a platform for physical and chemical sensors (This system could be replaced by a glider holding station and providing profiling dives to at least 600 m depth.
-This resource now exists).
-Power and real-time communication will be provided through the MARS cable with shore-based data acquisition and the capability of changing the sampling interval to more effectively monitor unexpected events (Fig. 9).
-A bottom-mounted, upward-looking active sonar (EK-60?) will also be cabled to MARS to insonify pelagic zooplankton and nekton from surface to bottom waters (Urmy, Horne and Barbee, 2012) with real-time data acquisition and control (in collaboration with John Horne, Univ.
-Washington)
+An existing sediment trap at 600 m above bottom at the offshore station (Sta.
+M) will continue to be maintained.
+A time-lapse camera to monitor benthic processes will be deployed at the bottom of moorings at both stations..
+A spray glider will hold station over Sta.
+MB and provide routine CTD profiling dives from the surface to the sea floor(Two spray gliders already exist at MBARI for this purpose, each with a 3-month duration).
 We are optimistic that the intensive monitoring of water column and benthic processes at the Monterey Bay and offshore time-series stations will stimulate new biogeochemical research to be conducted by both MBARI and external scientists.
 Collaborations with the CalCOFI/CCE-LTER program to the south will broaden the regional scope of our combined monitoring of the California Current System (e.g. Smith et al., 2014).
 Our proposed view of the integrated time-series at MBARI will require resources to first upgrade the existing program to ultimately realize overall cost-savings specifically regarding shiptime while maximizing scientific output and exportable technology to other time-series programs worldwide.

 MBARI time-series roadmap: